patrickhoette/configs/README.md

 * [Youtube-dl](https://youtube-dl.org/)

 ## Fonts
-See the fonts folders README.md file for more information on what fonts I use, where I use them and how to get them.
+See the [fonts folders README.md file](Fonts/README.md) for more information on what fonts I use, where I use them and how to get them.

 ## Structure
 Folder for each program.
 Scripts folder for management scripts.
 Pretty simple.
-Readme files o' plenty with info about themes, plugins, etc.
+README files o' plenty with info about themes, plugins, etc.